 Exploring The Connection: Why Hearing Loss Could Be a Symptom of Cognitive Decline

-In the results of a study published last year, researchers found that a specific type of hearing loss was often associated with mild cognitive decline (MCI).
+, researchers found that a specific type of hearing loss was often associated with mild cognitive decline (MCI).
 MCI is characterized by difficulties with memory, language, thinking, and judgment that exceed those normally associated with aging.
-MCI is an early indicator of possible dementia - a general term referring to a decline in mental capacities.
-Dementia affects around 50 million people worldwide and includes illnesses like Alzheimer's.
+MCI is an early indicator of possible dementia - a general term referring to a decline in mental capacities. around 50 million people worldwide and includes illnesses like Alzheimer's.

 During the study, the researchers analyzed data collected on two types of age-related hearing loss: peripheral and central.
 Peripheral age-related hearing loss is caused by problems in the functionality of the inner ear and the nerves related to hearing.
 Central hearing loss, however, is caused by the brain’s impaired ability to process sound.
 As a result, people suffering from central hearing loss cannot always comprehend the meaning of what they hear.